FESOM/fesom2_doc/doc/icepack_in_fesom.rst

 Section &grid_nml
 """"""""""""""""

 - **kcatbound** Specifies which criteria is followed to discretize the Ice Thickness Distribution (ITD).
 Setting **kcatboundequal** to 0, 1, or 3 gives lower thickness boundaries for any number of thickness categories.
-Setting **kcatboundequal=2** corresponds to World Meteorological Organization ITD classification, and it is compatible only with **nicecat=5,6,7**.
+Setting **kcatboundequal=2** corresponds to the World Meteorological Organization ITD classification, and it is compatible only with **nicecat=5,6,7**.

 Section &tracer_nml
 """""""""""""""""""